Parent: My first question is about the camp’s leadership. Who are the camp’s directors and how experienced are they?

 Parent: Would you tell me about your medical facilities?

-Jon: We have a doctor on call 24/7 who visits camp daily, and a health center staffed by five full-time nurses.
+Jon: We have a doctor on site, and a health center staffed by nine full-time nurses.
 Many of our staff members are certified in First Aid and CPR.
 There are two hospitals ten minutes away from camp.
 You never want to have an accident, but if you do, it’s best to be prepared.

 Dave and I are passionate about the camp experience.